jolyonb/olxcleaner/README.md

 This code uses features of python 3.6.
 We recommend installing a virtual environment, and running `pip install -r requirements.txt`.
 Afterwards, tests may be run by running `pytest`.

-## Usage
+## Installation

-Currently, you need to clone the repository; no installer is provided.
+Currently, you need to clone the repository, as no installer is provided.

+## edx-cleaner Usage

+Used to validate OLX (edX XML) code.
+This is a very light wrapper around the edx_xml_cleaner library, but exposes all of the functionality thereof.

 Run the file `./edx-cleaner.py` with the following command line options: